clearlinux/clear-linux-documentation/source/openstack_identity.rst

     component that is using the Identity service.
 These modules intercept service requests, extract user credentials, and send them to the centralized server for authorization.
-The integration between the middleware modules and OpenStack components uses the Python Web Server Gateway Interface.
+The integration between the middleware modules and OpenStack components uses the Python* Web Server Gateway Interface.

 When installing OpenStack Identity service, you must register each service in your OpenStack installation.
-Identity service can then track which OpenStack services are installed, and where they are located on the network.
+Identity service can then track which OpenStack services are installed and where they are located on the network.

 Install and configure